 At least half a dozen European governments have already fallen so far, while the neoliberal elites in Brussels are now forced to contend with new anti-liberal political parties in power in several EU member states.
 This is bound to cause further rifts within the bloc.
 It will be followed by the general militarization of the EU, which will further erode the already falling living standards and cause more political instability.
 This will turn Europe into an economically devastated bulwark that serves no other purpose except to contain Russia while the US shifts focus to the Asia-Pacific region.

 You can support this ministry and keep us on the internet using the links below.
-Patreon is gone so we have PayPal and Cash App left to us below.
-We have also added a new monthly support option through the website.
-That link is below as well.
-Thank you again and God bless!
+Patreon and PayPal are gone so now we have Cash App and Buy me a Coffee as our online options.
+The new buy me a coffee link is below.

 Cash App ID: $jstorm212